 Perinatal Mental Health Myths That Hold Parents Back from Getting Help

-At Core Psychology in Calgary, we hear it all the time: “I thought I just needed to tough it out” or “I didn’t think what I was going through was serious enough.”
-These beliefs aren’t the truth—they’re myths.
+At Core Psychology in Calgary, we hear it all the time: "I thought I just needed to tough it out" or "I didn't think what I was going through was serious enough."
+These beliefs aren't the truth.
+They're myths.
 And they often leave parents suffering alone when support is available.

-Myth #1: “It’s just the baby blues—everyone feels this way.”
+Myth #1: "It's just the baby blues - everyone feels this way."

-While mood swings and tears in the first days after birth are common, the “baby blues” typically resolve within about two weeks.
-If feelings of sadness, anxiety, or overwhelm continue beyond that—or feel too heavy to manage—it may be something more.
-Postpartum depression or anxiety is not just part of the normal adjustment.
+If feelings of sadness, anxiety, or overwhelm continue beyond that, or feel too heavy to manage, it may be something more.
+Unlike the temporary "baby blues," postpartum depression is more severe and long-lasting, potentially leading to negative consequences for mother and child.
+MDPI Postpartum depression or anxiety is not just part of the normal adjustment.
 It deserves care and attention.

 Myth #2: "If I admit I'm struggling, it means I'm a bad parent."